 Not having the budget for both a camera and a scope, I decided to go with a CCD camera instead.
-My first CCD camera was an MX5 from Starlight Xpress which I bolted on to the back of a kindly borrowed 10″ Schmidt Cassegrain telescope with this I took a sixty second exposure of M57 the Ring Nebula, the alignment and tracking wasn’t the best but I got my very first deep sky image.
+My first CCD camera was an MX5 from Starlight Xpress which I bolted on to the back of a kindly borrowed 10″ Schmidt Cassegrain telescope, with it I took a sixty second exposure of M57 the Ring Nebula, the alignment and tracking wasn’t the best but I got my very first deep sky image.
 Since that very first image, I was hooked progressing from scope to scope building my first back garden observatory under the light polluted skies of Birmingham.

 Five observatories later nestled in Powys, Mid Wales under some of the best skies in the U.K, I decided to try again and build a telescope and not with a pair of my mothers old spectacles this time, in 2015 I designed my very own AD250, in 2017 my dream scope was born